Thread: Official WOTBox Install DIY

 08-30-2012, 02:14 PM #2

 08-30-2012, 02:22 PM #3

 If you are a piggy back tuned car, I see no reason to use the WOTBox as the BMS (I don't know much about the Procede/Vishnu one) is plug and play, undetectable and Terry is working the bugs out as we speak.
 If you are stock or Cobb tuned then this will be an awesome tool for you (unless you care about your warranty).
 BE ADVISED, again, the dealer WILL know that you have messed with the ECU compartment if he looks in the ECU box after you install the WOTBox even if you remove the WOTBox for service.
 With that being said, NLS is SO smooth and I'm keeping a min of 10lbs of boost through the shift.
 I haven't launched with the 2 step yet but it certainly works as described.
 I have mine set at 3K RPMs and it bounces off 3K +/- 300 RPM pretty smoothly.
 I'll test it out tomorrow night at the track.
 To me, I'm glad I installed this, got it working and did the DIY for the community but would have much rathered just staying with my BMS module and not cutting up wires in my ECU compartment.
-I'm taking the car in for service soon so we'll see if they say anything about it once I return the car to stock.2011 335is DCT, moving to Italy, looking for new car friends
+I'm taking the car in for service soon so we'll see if they say anything about it once I return the car to stock.2011 335is DCT, looking for new car friends in Italy.

 08-30-2012, 02:23 PM #4